-- Appropriate IP ratings for specific environment and use.
+- Appropriate IP ratings for specific environmental use.

-- Weight, which could be a crucial factor in selecting your device.This is because government workers frequently collect data when standing inside a plant our even outside in the weather to examine a gauge or meter while holding the device.
+- Weight, which could be a crucial factor in selecting your device.This is because government workers frequently collect data when standing inside a plant or even outside in the weather to examine a gauge or meter while holding the device.

 Safety and Ease of Use

 A lightweight convertible tablet PC or hybrid may be an option, while tablets may be the best choice when the device is carried for long periods of time.

 - Ergonomic features.
 Government employees sometimes work from cars or at desks, but often they are standing for long periods of time while using a laptop in the field.
 For devices used under these conditions, features such as a shoulder strap with elasticity and dome support for the palm of the hand are essential.

 - Safety and convenience.
 Built-in or detachable handles can be a useful feature for those who take their laptops in and out of vehicles frequently.
 The ability to grab the handle reduces the likelihood of dropping the device.

 Performance and Response-Enabling Features

 For government workers on the road, staying in contact is not only necessary for proper reporting and in some cases, dispatch, but it is also a requirement for personal safety.
 In the case of code inspectors and other employees who visit many types of facilities at various times of the day or night, the following features will provide the access and performance that is so important to workers in the field: